 Snorkelling at Nusa Penida Manta Point is an amazing experience that you need to try at least once in your life!

-Explore the pristine coral reefs in search of amazing colourful tropical marine life such as Nemo living in his anemone, lionfish and the friendly sea turtles in the area.
+Explore the pristine coral reefs in search of amazing colourful tropical marine life.

-Hire a local boat, paddle boat, gondola, stand up paddle board or kayak for less than IDR 100 000 (you may have to pay a bit more) and discover this quiet, relaxing and magical place.
+You can hire a local boat, paddle boat, gondola, stand-up paddleboard or kayak for less than IDR 100 000 for two.

-3. Go across the bridge to Nusa Ceningan
+4. Go across the yellow bridge to Nusa Ceningan

-Travel south-east to discover halfway through a bridge, which will take you across to island next door.
+Travel southeast to discover halfway through a yellow bridge, which will take you across to the Ceningan island.

-The road isn’t the best one, and it takes some skill not to crash the moped.
+The road isn’t the best one, and it takes some skill not to crash the scooter.

 We had some close calls on the rocks that are just lying on the road and seem to be part of it.

-When coming from Lembongan take a left from the bridge and follow the signs.
-The road is up and at times hard to drive, but the view is so worth it once you at the top.
+When coming from Lembongan, take a left from the bridge and follow the road up.
+The road can be hard to drive, but the view is so worth it once you at the top.

 Nusa Lembongan has many hidden beaches where you can relax and swim in warm blue waters.

-Dream Beach (located close to Devil’s Tear), Sandy Bay, Mushroom Beach or Coconut Bay – all are great for relaxing day out where you can lie down and catch some sunshine.
+The Dream Beach (located close to Devil’s Tear), Sandy Bay, Mushroom Beach or Coconut Bay are great for a relaxing day out where you can lie down and catch some sunshine.